lgngrvs/logangraves.com/posts/grad-attrib-weight-steering.md

 *Thanks to Santiago Aranguri (Goodfire) for mentoring me in this initial work.*

-# Gradient-Diff Steering for Behavior Editing in Small LMs

 **Model:** Llama-3.2-1B-Instruct
-**Objective:** to test whether **gradient-based attributions** can decompose a finetuning “diff” into **behavior-specific directions** that we can then add to (or subtract from) the weights to **attenuate** or **amplify** targeted behaviors.
+**Objective:** to test whether a simple gradient-based attribution technique can decompose a finetuning “diff” into behavior-specific directions in weight-space that we can then add to (or subtract from) the weights to attenuate or amplify targeted behaviors.
 The longer-term motivation is to move toward systematic analyses of what, exactly, is learned in the finetuning diff and how such structure can be used for steering and removal of undesired behaviors.

 ---